bkidney/CWIT2015/registration.md

 |----------------------|---------------|-----------------------------|

 <br>
 *\*All accepted papers must be accompanied by a full registration.
-Each full registration covers up to two papers.*
+Each full registration covers one paper.*
 *\*\*Available to **currently registered** undergraduate and graduate students.
 Postdocs are not eligible.*